 Description: General admission includes all activities; hayrack ride to the pumpkin patch, kids play area, pirates cave, barnyard petting zoo, wild west town, jungle grass maze, daytime walk through the Ranch of Terror House and Pirate Cave.

 Ditmars Orchard & Vineyard– Council Bluffs

-Cost: WRISTBAND PRICING SATURDAY/SUNDAY (Weekend Pricing during the FALL), Children under the age of 3 are admitted FREE, Junior Bundle: Includes: Tractor Rides, Bale Maze, Playground $5, Regular Bundle: Includes: Tractor Ride, Bale Maze, Corn Maze and Playground $10, CORN MAZE: $7 Per person, TRACTOR: $3 Per Person
+Cost: WRISTBAND PRICING SATURDAY/SUNDAY (Weekend Pricing during the FALL), Children under the age of 3 are admitted FREE, Activity Bundle: Includes expansive corn maze, tractor ride, brand new bounce houses (weather & wind permitting), Zorb balls, new updated playground with tire mountain $9.95, CORN MAZE: $7 Per person, TRACTOR: $3 Per Person, Bounce Houses $2

 Description: Picking fruit and pumpkins are the obvious fun things to do but don’t miss out on the other fun attractions for the kids!
-This year the pumpkin patch and tractor pulled rides are expanding.
+Bumper ball, hayrack rides, corn maze, and more!

-Pioneer Trail Orchard & Pumpkin Trail– Council Bluffs
+Pioneer Trail Orchard & Pumpkin Patch– Council Bluffs

 Cost: $6.00, 2 and under free

 Description: Several acres of scary ripe Pumpkins to choose from, just catch a hayrack ride to the fields to select the perfect one.
-Many fun family activities to chose from.
+Many fun family activities to choose from.

 Skinny Bones Pumpkin Patch– Blair